10 Must-Know Things About Safe Winter Driving in Norway (2025)

 Not until the road stretches back out can you slowly increase the speed again on your way out of the curve.

-Sounds basic, but curves are where the most sliding-off-the-road accidents happen, as appropriate speed can be hard to determine.
+Sounds basic, but curves are where the most sliding-off-the-road accidents happen, as the appropriate speed can be hard to determine.
 Better slow than sorry!

 📍 Check DiscoverCars for the best rental car quotes